Tag: Action

 Image Credit: Netflix

-(Lee Sang Yi) The ring felt like a reunion with old friends.
+The reappearance of Gun-woo and Woo-jin in the ring felt like a reunion with old friends.
 Their relationship is the best aspect of the series, and it carries the burden of the new plot without any difficulty.
 I enjoyed the maturity of their brotherhood since the first season.
 There is still the contagious, polite energy outside the ring and the frightening intensity when the gloves are off.

 The k-drama continues with a change in tone, which is familiar and new at the same time.
 I could see at first glance that the size of the underworld they are battling has increased.
 The villains in this instance are more calculated and systematic.
 It is no longer a fight in the streets.
 It is a war on a new generation of corruption, which is posing a threat to the very peace they have struggled to achieve.